PKuzi01/react-dictionary-app-ppk/README.md

 9/10

 ##### Comments:
 Again, I really like React.
 I am so ready to learn my way through all the nooks and crannies of the entire thing, I am enticed.
 A bit bittersweet, as it is the last workshop I'll be doing for SheCodes.
-I learned so much, what amagical place.
+I learned so much, what a magical place.
 Now, I'm a front-end developer.
 So sick.
 Note to self: *You did it again.
 Well done!
 I'm so proud of you.*.

 ##### Skills acquired:
 * React.js